jcouball/notes/docs/ruby/subprocesses.md

 See [Process.setrlimit](https://ruby-doc.org/core/Process.html#method-c-setrlimit)

 * Process.spawn rlimit options sets these limits
-  * limit_cpu # seconds of CPU time the scipt can use
+    * limit_cpu # seconds of CPU time the script can use

     * rlimit_as # sets bound (in bytes) for address space made available to program

     * Files open at a time, number of processes, etc.

     * Pay attention to the platform compatibility information listed for each

 * There is an option to set soft limits and hard limits
     * Hard limits effects are both sudden and final usually resulting in the subprocess being terminated
     * If just one limit number is given, it is considered a hard limit:
         * :limit_cpu => 2
     * Soft limits raise a signal in the subprocess when the soft limit is hit (they can be thought of as a warning to the subprocess):
         * A hard limit needs to be specified along with the hard limit, the first number is the soft limit and the second number is the hard limit:
         * :limit_cpu = [1, 2]
     * Example:

         ```ruby
         trap("XCPU") do
             puts "Received SIGXCPU, shutting down"
             exit
         end
         ```

 ## Open Pipe